cerner/fhir.cerner.com/content/authorization.md

 authenticated user.
 This resource may be a Patient, Practitioner, or Person resource, depending on the type of user whom is authenticated.

-_NOTE_:  As of this writing, Cerner's Ignite implementation does not support authorization for retrieval of Person resources; you may proceed with a design that proactively attempts to retrieve the resource such that your app takes advantage of this capability once made available.

 ##### Duration Scopes: 'online_access' and 'offline_access' #####

 The default duration of access received through the authorization grant